BobConanDev/GPUImage/README.md

 - **GPUImageSoftEleganceFilter**: Another lookup-based color remapping filter.
 If you want to use this effect you have to add lookup_soft_elegance_1.png and lookup_soft_elegance_2.png from the GPUImage Resources folder to your application bundle.

 - **GPUImageSkinToneFilter**: A skin-tone adjustment filter that affects a unique range of light skin-tone colors and adjusts the pink/green or pink/orange range accordingly.
-Default values are targetted at fair caucasian skin, but can be adjusted as required.
+Default values are targeted at fair caucasian skin, but can be adjusted as required.
   - *skinToneAdjust*: Amount to adjust skin tone.
 Default: 0.0, suggested min/max: -0.3 and 0.3 respectively.
   - *skinHue*: Skin hue to be detected.
 Default: 0.05 (fair caucasian to reddish skin).
   - *skinHueThreshold*: Amount of variance in skin hue.
 Default: 40.0.